logo

 ORGANIZER

-The 4th GCPA International Exhibition of Photography is organized by Global Chinese Photography Association (Canada)
+The 5th GCPA-DAJIANG Cup International Exhibition of Photography 2025 is co-organized by Global Chinese Photography Association (Canada) and DALI International Photography Exhibition (DIPE)

 Contacts